-The sequence in curriculum ensures that the expected outcomes of learning of each grade build on those of the previous grade level.
 The instructional strategies followed are research based and facilitate active learning.
 The teaching learning methods in primary grades are chiefly those that are prescribed in the Teacher's Guides of Harcourt Publications.

 The assessments are outcomes based and are designed to assess if expected outcomes have been achieved.